Cracow Guitar Quartet

 Biecz Music Summer - Festival of Organ and Chamber Music

-Festival - Muzyka w zabytkowych kosciołach i wnetrzach Ksiestwa Nyskiego
+Festival - Muzyka w zabytkowych kosciolach i wnetrzach Ksiestwa Nyskiego

 Summer Festival - Muzyka nad Zdrojami in Szczawnica

-In 2010 he graduated with honors from the Academy of Music in Krakow in the guitar class of Michael Nagy, PhD.
+Milosz Maczynski graduated with honours from the Krzysztof Penderecki Academy of Music in Krakow in the guitar class of Professor Michael Nagy in 2010.
 In 2014, under the supervision of Professor Janusz Sochacki, he defended his doctoral dissertation and received the degree of Doctor of Arts.
+Since 2015 he has been conducting the class of guitar in the Krakow Academy.

-A winner of national and international guitar competitions, inter alia, Third Prize at the International Guitar Competition in Montreal (2011), Third Prize at the International Guitartalent Competition in Brno (2014).
-He has also received awards for outstanding interpretations – the Special Prize for the best performance of Mark Pasieczny’s composition at the International Guitar Competition in Olsztyn (2009).
-He perfected his skills by taking part in numerous masterclasses conducted by, among others, Roberto Aussel, Ricardo Gallen, Pablo Garibay, Marcin Dylla and Edin Karamazov.
+He is a winner of national and international guitar competitions and, inter alia, he was awarded the 3rd prize at the International Guitar Competition in Montreal (2011), the 3rd prize at the International Guitar Talent Competition in Brno (2014).
+He also received awards for outstanding interpretations – the Special Prize for the best performance of Mark Pasieczny’s composition at the International Guitar Competition in Olsztyn (2009).
+He perfected his skills by taking part in numerous masterclasses conducted by, among others, Roberto Aussel, Ricardo Gallen, Pablo Garibay, Marcin Dylla, Edin Karamazov, Tilman Hoppstock, Jan Depreter.

-He has performed as a soloist and chamber musician in Poland, Austria and Northern France, as a soloist in the concert of M. Castelnuovo- Tedesco’s compositions.
-He participated in the first performances of works created by Polish composers of the younger generation, with whom he cooperates, keen to extend the repertoire for the guitar.
+He has performed as a soloist and chamber musician in Poland, Austria, France, Germany, United Kingdom, Italy and Slovakia.
+He participated in the first performances of works created by the Polish composers of younger generation, with whom he cooperates, thereby being keen on extending the repertoire for the guitar.
+He used to be a member of the jury at the Poland-wide guitar competitions and also in the auditions organized by the Centre of Artistic Education.
+Likewise he functions as a lecturer at the music workshops and summer courses.

-Joanna Baran-Nosiadek graduated from the Music Academy in Wrocław where she also perfected her classical guitar skills at the post - graduate master studies in chamber music in the class of prof. Piotr Zaleski, she completed them with distinction.
+Joanna Baran-Nosiadek graduated from the Karol Lipinski Academy of Music in Wroclaw where she also perfected her classical guitar skills at the postgraduate master studies in chamber music in the class of Professor Piotr Zaleski, she completed them with distinction.

-Joanna Baran made a series of transcriptions of the pieces, e.g. those by J.S.
-Bach, M. Karłowicz, F. Chopin and K. Szymanowski - for the Cracow Guitar Quartet.
-She is a teacher of the guitar class in the Chopin Memorial High Music School.
-She also conducts master classes, likewise she is invited to be a member of juries at music competitions.
+She made a series of transcriptions of the pieces, among others those by Johann Sebastian Bach, Mieczyslaw Karlowicz, Fryderyk Chopin and Karol Szymanowski – for the Cracow Guitar Quartet.
+She is a teacher of the guitar class in the F. Chopin State Secondary Music School in Krakow.
+She also conducts masterclasses, likewise she is invited to be a member of juries at music competitions.

-Michał Nagy) and from Musicology Department of the Jagiellonian University.
-He perfected his guitar skills while attending the master courses that were taught by e.g. Abel Carlevaro, Eduardo Fernandez, Gerhard Reichenbach, Jorge Cardoso or Marco Socias.
-He was granted scholarships at the University of Buffalo, The State University of New York, The Robert Anderson Research Charitable Trust in London, the Universidad de Granada.
+Lukasz Dobrowolski graduated from the Krzysztof Penderecki Academy of Music in Krakow in the guitar class of Professor Michal Nagy and from Musicology Department of the Jagiellonian University.
+He perfected his guitar skills while attending the master courses that were taught inter alia by Abel Carlevaro, Jorge Cardoso, Eduardo Fernandez, Gerhard Reichenbach or Marco Socias.
+He was granted scholarships at the University at Buffalo, The State University of New York, The Robert Anderson Research Charitable Trust in London and at the Universidad de Granada.

-He gives recitals as well as chamber music concerts in Poland and abroad (Czech Republic, Slovakia, Hungary, Germany, Austria, Italy, France, Canada, USA).
+He has given recitals as well as chamber music concerts in Poland and abroad (Czech Republic, Slovakia, Hungary, Germany, Austria, Italy, France, UK, Canada, USA).

-He also does some research in music in the Musicology Department of Jagiellonian University in Cracow.
-At present he prepares his Ph.D. dissertation which is devoted to the guitar concerts by Joaquín Rodrigo.
-A field of his interest in Musicology is Spanish and Latin American music.
+He also does some research in music in the Musicology Department of Jagiellonian University in Krakow.
+At present he prepares his doctoral dissertation which is devoted to the guitar concerts by Joaquín Rodrigo.
+A field of his interest in Musicology is the Spanish and Latin American music.

-Since 2004 he has been collaborating with PWM Edition in Krakow. Łukasz Dobrowolski prepared entries that were printed in the PWM Music Encyclopedia.
+Since 2004 he has been collaborating with the PWM Publishers in Krakow.
+Lukasz Dobrowolski prepared also encyclopaedia entries that were printed in the PWM Music Encyclopaedia.
 He is the author of the first Polish contributions concerned with the biography of Edvard Grieg and Joaquín Rodrigo.

-In 2013 he graduated from Academy of Music in Krakow in the guitar class of Professor Janusz Sochacki.
-From 2014 to 2016 he was perfecting his skills studying under Michal Nagy PhD as post – graduate studies at Academy Music in Krakow.
+Mateusz Puter graduated from the Krzysztof Penderecki Academy of Music in Krakow in the guitar class of Professor Janusz Sochacki in 2013.
+From 2014 to 2016, as a postgraduate student, he was perfecting his skills by continuing his studies at the Krakow Academy of Music under the direction of Professor Michal Nagy.

-In addition he took master classes with such guitarist as: Marcin Dylla, Carlo Marchione, Gabriel Bianco, Alexis Mazurakis, Petr Seidl, Thomas Offermann and many others.
+In addition he attended master courses conducted by such outstanding guitarist as: Marcin Dylla, Carlo Marchione, Gabriel Bianco, Alexis Muzurakis, Petr Seidl, Thomas Offermann, Gabriel Guillen and Ryszard Balauszko.